 These measures and objectives were intended to provide Keyera with an opportunity to grow its business without significant capital investment.
-With the closing of the Minnehik Buck Lake, West Pembina and Bigoray gas plants in 2020 and the Ricinus and Brazeau North gas plants in September 2021, this program is now complete and accomplishing the objectives set out above, including reducing GHG and CO2 emissions by approximately 12% relative to 2019.
+With the closing of the Minnehik Buck Lake, West Pembina and Bigoray gas plants in 2020 and the Ricinus and Brazeau North gas plants in September 2021, this program is now complete and accomplishing the objectives set out above, including reducing GHG and CO_2 emissions, on an absolute basis, by approximately 13% relative to 2019.